Best Combi Boiler in the UK (2022 Edition): Boiler Brands Review

 - Installation has to be by a Gas Safe engineer

-- Some brands may require you use an installer from their network to gain access to additional warranty
+- Some brands may require you to use an installer from their network to gain access to additional warranty

 - Annual servicing from a Gas Safe engineer

-Worcester Bosch’s Warranty
+Worcester Bosch: Warranty Explained

 Most Worcester installers hype the 10-year warranty on offer, but not all Worcester boilers come with a 10-year warranty as standard.
-There are companies like BOXT that offer 10-years on all products, as they have a special relationship with Worcester.
+Often, you’ll have to do some research to find ways to extend standard warranties.

 |Installation details||CDI Range||I Range||SI Range|